About

 Message from the Chair:

-Our department takes pride in its faculty members who are recognized worldwide for their research contributions, and the total research funding they have received is among the highest in the country.
-The research conducted in our department covers a broad range of areas such as structural biology, cell biology, bacterial physiology, bacterial development and gene regulation, bacterial pathogenesis, virology and viral pathogenesis, molecular and cellular parasitology, immunology, molecular genetics, stem cell biology, cancer biology, and computational biology.
-We collaborate closely with other institutes, centers, and departments at UCLA to advance interdisciplinary research and enhance teaching.
-We encourage you to visit the MIMG website to learn more about our department.
+Welcome to MIMG!
+Our department takes pride in its faculty, who are recognized globally for their research, and the total research funding they have received ranks among the highest in the country.
+Research conducted in our department covers a broad range of areas such as Immunology, Microbial Biology, Molecular Genetics, Parasitology, Structural and Systems Biology, and Virology.
+We collaborate closely within our department and with other institutes, centers, and departments at UCLA to advance our interdisciplinary research and teaching missions.
+We encourage you to explore our MIMG website to learn more about our community.

 Learn About the MIMG Department